0xbinder/0xbinder.github.io/content/posts/africa_battle_ctf_2024/index.md

 Offset 0x22: Bits per sample (e.g., 8 or 16)
 ```

-Next i changed the file to match the above pattern
+Next we need to change the file to match the above pattern

 ```bash
 52 49 46 46 6C 26 05 00 57 41 56 45   ; "RIFF" + file size + "WAVE"